Barry Docks railway station: Bus

-A transport interchange adjacent to the station was constructed in a former car park for the Barry Dock Offices.
+The Barry Dock Interchange adjacent to the station was constructed in part of the car park for the Barry Dock Offices.
 It was completed in Summer 2023 following an investment of £3 million.
-There are currently no bus services calling at the interchange following the withdrawal of bus number 88.
-In November, it was announced that Adventure Travel would operate the B3 service from the Interchange, starting from 8 January.
+In November 2023, it was announced that Adventure Travel would operate the B3 service from the Interchange, starting from 8 January.
+Adventure Travel also runs the 88 to Penarth, which also serves the interchange on weekdays and Saturdays.